bohde/joshbohde-event-notes/source/pycodeconf/many_hats.rst

   * Django ecosystem is awesome
   * Doesn't know databases at all, South makes it easy
   * Dotcloud makes servers easy
+  * Themeforest for design
+  * Design for Non Designers
+  * You can always iterate later
+  * Launchrock.com